APTrust/aptrust-maydemo/aptrust-admin/README.md

 Running the Web Admin in Development
 ====================================

-Once you've built the whole project: you can run the web admin by simply running the following from the aptrust-admin directory
+Once you've built the whole project: there's just a few more steps in order to run the web admin application.

+You must set up a configuration file with credentials to access to DuraCloud in aptrust-admin/src/main/resources/client-config.properties.
+A sample file may be found in aptrust-client/src/test/resources/client-config-example.properties.
+Then you just need to run:

   mvn clean jetty:run